AlexandruBurlacu/pycontracts/README.md

 It has absolutely no dependencies other than Python's standard library, so it is fully compatible with both Python 3.x and 2.x, and even PyPy.

 ### Roadmap
-- Publish it on PyPI
+- Add documentation
 - Enchance the traceback
-- Add an utils module with predicates to make definition of contracts easier
+- Publish it on PyPI